mcknightlabs/rtmup/_posts/goal/2018-01-30-uwphotography.md

 Hoping to travel light, my friend opted to buy a [SeaLife DC2000](https://www.bhphotovideo.com/c/product/1294161-REG/sealife_sl746_dc2000_camera_pro_duo.html) combo package with a 20MP digital camera, tray, and lights.
 (Note: This camera turned out to be a total disaster.)

-I initially thought about shooting with my Fuji XT-1, but a quick search revealed no available housings.
+I initially thought about shooting with my Fuji XT-1, but I could not find any professional housings for that model.

-After a couple weeks of research, I settled on an Olympus E-M5 Mark II, bundled with a housing.
+A couple weeks of research later, I settled on an Olympus E-M5 Mark II, bundled with a housing.
 When the unit arrived, I was surprised by how large – and not great for traveling – it was.
 I also realized I would need to buy a tray and handles before using it underwater.
-In my mind, any additional investments in this camera setup were not worth it, especially since the Mark II only shot 1080p HD – not 4K (essentially the standard in 2017).
+This was a deal breaker.
+In my mind, any additional investments in this Olympus setup were not worth it, especially since the Mark II only shot 1080p HD – not 4K (the standard in 2017).

 As I put the Mark II back in the mail to return to the seller, I thought about how little time was left before my trip – less than three weeks.
-I needed to make another decision ASAP.
+I needed to find an alternative camera ASAP.

 Inspired by watching the BBC's Blue Planet series, I began to look at cameras capable of shooting 4K video.

 On the high end of the market were brands like RED and ARRI.
-Unfortunately, cameras depreciate as fast as phones, so I ruled out the best equipment and started to review affordable mirrorless options.
+Unfortunately, cameras depreciate as fast as phones, so I ruled out the best equipment and started to review more affordable mirrorless options.

-About two weeks before my trip, I came across Red Sea underwater footage shot on a [Panasonic GH5](https://www.amazon.com/PANASONIC-Mirrorless-Camera-Megapixels-DC-GH5KBODY/dp/B01MZ3LQQ5).
-Compared to the competition under $10,000, it blew me away.

-Here are a few features that stood out:
+One of those options was the [Panasonic GH5](https://www.amazon.com/PANASONIC-Mirrorless-Camera-Megapixels-DC-GH5KBODY/dp/B01MZ3LQQ5).
+Several of the features of this camera grabbed my attention.

 * **Fast autofocus:** Fish do not like to sit still.
-Forget about rack focusing underwater.
+Forget about focusing manually underwater.
 Even if you wanted to try, manual focusing is not possible with most housings.
 Also, think about how difficult it can be to handle focusing on land; now throw in a mask and particle-filled water.
 * **Records 4K in 60FPS:** The underwater world is a fast moving one.
 The relatively high frame rate of 60FPS means you can obtain a natural looking, slow-motion image in post-production.
 * **Records a flat image profile:** A flat image profile helps you grade the footage – e.g. pull highlights or push exposure – in post-production, without it falling apart.
-* **20MP still sensor:** You can capture high-quality stills in addition to the 4K video.
+* **20MP still sensor:** A decent sensor size means you can capture high-quality stills in addition to the 4K video.

 I decided to go for it.